 The issue usually isn’t whether there is a backup, but rather whether the backup is current.
 Whatever system you use for backing up your data, validate if those backups are occurring on schedule.
 If you use a vendor, ask them to confirm the dates and times that your most recent backups were taken.
 Test the system by attempting to recover a study from a certain date to ensure that the information exists and is accessible.
 Perform these checks regularly.

 Data backups are better than no backup at all, but the best backup is a live cloud PACS that can replace your local PACS should a disaster occur.
 A live cloud backup enables your information to be instantly available should your primary system find itself out of commission.

 3. Do You Have Enough Storage for Backup?

 You don’t want to get into a situation where backups stop happening because you’ve run out of physical storage space.
-You should have enough storage capacity available to accommodate all your backups, and you should check on this regularly.
-You do not want to end up in a situation where backups haven’t been happening for several months, simply because of a space issue that could have been avoided.
+Make sure you have enough storage capacity to accommodate all of your backups and regularly double-check to confirm.
+You don't want to end up in a situation where backups haven’t been happening for several months because of a space issue.

-Utilizing a cloud backup platform will ensure you never find yourself in a situation where you don't have enough storage space for a backup.
-The great thing about the cloud, is that you don't need to continue to make lumpy hardware purchases every time you need to expand your storage.
+Utilizing a cloud backup platform will ensure you never find yourself in that situation.
+Plus, with the cloud, you won't need to purchase more hardware every time you need to expand your storage.

 4. Are Your Backups in the Right Format?